tsarnet/rust-sdk/README.md

       debug: true, // Print out debug statements
   };

-  // This will create a new client & perform a hash check on your binary (if enabled) let client_init = Client::new(options);
+  // This will create a new client & perform a hash check on your binary let client_init = Client::new(options);

   // Check if client init was successful